- What is Gutenberg Open Science?

 All publications and research data are made available online on Gutenberg Open Science for a period of at least 10 years.
 In addition, long-term archiving is provided in cooperation with the German National Library (DNB).
 This service is free of charge for you.
 Your consent to the storage of data by the DNB and to any necessary technical data migrations is granted with the Deposit License.
 You will find more detailed information on this on the page Rights=Notices and Licenses.

-Can a publication be deferred or can publications that have already been published be blocked or deleted?
+Can a publication that has already been published be blocked or deleted?

 Once published and released, documents can only be blocked or deleted in exceptional cases (especially in the case of legal obstacles).
 The corresponding blocking form can be downloaded here.
 Any costs incurred for the deletion are to be borne by the authors.

 Please note: A publication on the Internet can not be completely undone.
 The texts may already be downloaded and saved by other users.